 How are the standards for Certification set?

-The DBT-LBC has been following the guidelines and requirements to meet NCCA’s exacting accreditation standards.
 It is the Linehan treatment manuals (Cognitive Behavioral Treatment of Borderline Personality Disorder (1993) and Skills Training Manual for Treating Borderline Personality Disorder 1993), consultation with the treatment developer, Dr. Linehan, as well as research-based work on adherence coding, etc. that has informed all criteria for the DBT-LBC Certification program.
-We will apply for accreditation by NCCA once we are eligible to do so.

 What does it take for you to get certified?